Forex Technical Analysis & Forecast 11.10.2022 (EURUSD, GBPUSD, USDJPY, USDCHF, AUDUSD, BRENT, GOLD, S&P 500) - RoboForex

 S&P 500

-The S&P index is consolidating below 3624.0.
+The S&P index is consolidating below 3624.0 without any specific direction.
 Possibly, the asset may resume trading downwards to reach 3500.0.
-Later, the market may correct up to 362.0 and then continue trading downwards with the target at 3444.0.
+Later, the market may correct up to 3620.0 and then continue trading downwards with the target at 3444.0.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex bears no responsibility for trading results based on trading recommendations described in these analytical reviews.